PacketFire/packetfire_site/content/post/intro-to-bgp.md

 }
 ```

 We can see that the configuration to establish these initial sessions is very minimal.
-However, let's dig deeper into what actually makes this work.
+Let's dig deeper into what actually makes this work.
 For that, we will focus on one specific block.
 Our protocol bgp peer2 block:

 ```bash
 protocol bgp peer2 {